Department of Labor Logo United States Department of Labor

 1%

-Overall employment of bus drivers is projected to grow 3 percent from 2022 to 2032, about as fast as the average for all occupations.
+Overall employment of bus drivers is projected to grow 2 percent from 2023 to 2033, slower than the average for all occupations.

-About 76,400 openings for bus drivers are projected each year, on average, over the decade.
-Many of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.
+Despite limited employment growth, about 79,800 openings for bus drivers are projected each year, on average, over the decade.
+Most of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.

 Employment

 Schools will continue to rely on school bus drivers to transport students.
-However, declining student enrollments in public and private schools over the decade may constrain demand for these workers.
+However, declining student enrollments in public and private schools over the decade are expected to constrain demand for these workers.

 An increasing population of older adults and people with disabilities will place demand on rural transit services, contributing to a need for drivers of these bus routes.